janoshaziandras/STM32-Custom-TCPIP-Stack/README.md

 *I had to implement a temporary filter to my own pc mac address for testing because my ONT device spamming huge ammount of broadcast message (multiple/sec)

 *<img width="1137" height="497" alt="image" src="https://github.com/user-attachments/assets/67988fb7-1182-44c4-a085-ccbb05586319" />
+### 2026.02.15
+* Today I started working on the ARP protocol.
+I read the documentation for ARP (RFC 826).
+* I started working on the header structures, trying to create something that won't cause regrets or headaches in the future.
+I think I'll create a typedef struct for the Ethernet frame and I will declare it as a field in every upper-layer header.